gferraro2019/mouse_speller/README.md

 ## Definig Colors for the Background of the rectangles and for the font.
 For defining the colors to be used as background colors for the rectangles and font colorsi through "color_backgrounds_and_letters.csv" "letters.txt" you just need to type it in the line a pressing enter to add the special charcter "\n".
 Everything is in a single line will be plotted in the rectangle.

+Each line reports in the order the rgba for backgound color of the rectangle and then the rgb for the font color.
+Remeber that in the file color must be saved in RGB order and then will be automatic traduced in BGR for cv2 library.

+i.e the first line in "color_backgrounds_and_letters.csv" file reports the values: 243,237,249,255,0,0,0 respectively 'R','G','B','a' for the background color of the rectangle and then the'R','G','B' for the font color.

 ## Contents